dish2712/Sentimental-Analysis-of-Social-Media-Using-AI-/README.md

 # Sentimental-Analysis-of-Social-Media-Using-AI-
-This project uses AI and Natural Language Processing to analyze sentiments from social media posts.
-This link contains the project code and the result images.
+This project analyzes user sentiments from social media platforms using AI and Natural Language Processing.
+It classifies posts and comments as positive, negative, or neutral, helping to understand public opinion and trends.
+The system uses machine learning models to process and interpret large volumes of text data, providing insights through sentiment visualization.